liamwalsh1980/Milestone-Project-4/README.md

 Users will also see a popup success toast message confirming their order is successfully processed, what their unique order number is and that they will receive an email.
 This message closes automatically after 10 seconds like all the toasts on the site do.

+Once an order is complete the shop owner can access the details of the order by logging into Django admin panel at the backend of the site under 'Orders'.

 ### Services Page

-The final option on the main navigation bar is the 'Services' option. selecting this will show the user a dropdown menu to pick from: -
+The final option on the main navigation bar is the 'Services' option.
+Selecting this will show the user a dropdown menu to pick from: -

 - Cleaning
 - Repair